telecomadm1145/CasioEmuMsvc/README.md

 ### Available Lua functions

 Those Lua functions and variables can be used at the Lua prompt of the emulator.
-Some functions require `script=emulator/lua-common.lua` flag to be passed.

-* `printf()`: Print with format.
-* `ins()`: Log all register values to the screen.
-* `break_at`: Set breakpoint.
-If called with no arguments, break at current address.
-* `unbreak_at`: Delete breakpoint.
-If input not specified, delete breakpoint at current address.
-Have no effect if there are no breakpoints at specified position.
-* `cont()`: Continue program execution.

 * `emu:set_paused`: Set emulator state.
 Call with a boolean value.
 * `emu:tick()`: Execute one command.